atakankafkas/atakankafkas/README.md

 # Hello, I'm Atakan KAFKAS! 👋

 I am an Electrical and Electronics Engineer passionate about innovation and continuously improving my skills and processes.
-Based in Izmir, Turkey, I'm dedicated to engineering and technology.
+Based in Ankara, Turkey, I'm dedicated to engineering and technology.

 ## 🎓 Education
 - Specialist Reserve Officer Candidate, Polatlı Artillery and Missile School Command (TSK)